A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Numerical experiments

-We tested $M_0 \in \{20,28,40,56,80,112,160\}$ with total simulation time $T = 0.4$ and timestep $\tau = 10^{-4}$ (\(N_T = 4000 \)).
+We performed simulations for $M_0 \in \{20,28,40,56,80,112,160\}$ with total simulation time $T = 0.4$ and a time step $\tau = 10^{-4}$ (\(N_T = 4000 \)).
 The grid resolution is fixed at \( H = 256 \).
 Due to the near blowup scenarios, the smoothness of \( \nabla c \) is relatively poor.
-Therefore, we utilize fourth-order particle-to-grid interpolations and second-order grid-to-particle interpolations to avoid singularities.
+Therefore, we utilize fourth-order particle-to-grid interpolations and second-order grid-to-particle interpolations to avoid spurious singularities.
 Particle configurations at $T = 0.1$, $0.2$, and $0.4$ are shown in Fig.~\ref{fig:tetra_blowup} for three regimes: $M_0 = 20$ (non-blowup), 80 (central blowup), and 160 (two-stage blowup), with other values demonstrating analogous behavior within their respective categories.

-Three distinct dynamical regimes emerge.
-For small $M_0$, no blowup occurs.
-At intermediate $M_0$, the four clusters merge into a single aggregate prior to a unified blowup.
+Three distinct dynamical regimes are observed.
+For small $M_0$, no blowup phenomenon occurs.
+At intermediate $M_0$, the four clusters merge into a single aggregate prior to a single unified blowup at the center.
 For large $M_0$, the system exhibits a two-stage process: simultaneous blowups initially develop at the original tetrahedral positions, followed by coalescence into a central singularity.

-\subsection{Collapsing Ring Blowup Dynamics}
+\subsection{Collapsing ring blowup dynamics}

-At the final stage, we observe a special blow-up pattern where the mass concentrates on an evolving ring \(x_1^2 + x_2^2 = r(t)^2\), with the radius \(r(t)\) decaying as \(t \to T\).
+In the last experiment, we investigate a special blow-up pattern where the mass concentrates on an evolving ring \(x_1^2 + x_2^2 = r(t)^2\), with the radius \(r(t)\) decaying as \(t \to T\).